-The new Trade and Investment board will work with the Government as the UK seeks to strengthen trading relationships across the globe.
+The board will work with the Government as the United Kingdom seeks to strengthen trading relationships across the globe.

 The Trade and Investment Council will join other CBI policy boards, such as the Infrastructure Council and the Financial Services Council, as part of the UK’s largest business group’s business “parliament” – small, medium and large firms from across the UK who shape the CBI’s policy.